Indianapolis: 19th century

-American Civil War
+American Civil War and Reconstruction

 During the American Civil War, Indianapolis was mostly loyal to the Union cause.
 Governor Oliver P. Morton, a major supporter of President Abraham Lincoln, quickly made Indianapolis a rallying place for Union army troops.
 On February 11, 1861, President-elect Lincoln arrived in the city, en route to Washington, D.C. for his presidential inauguration, marking the first visit from a president-elect in the city's history.
 On April 16, 1861, the first orders were issued to form Indiana's first regiments and establish Indianapolis as a headquarters for the state's volunteer soldiers.
 Within a week, more than 12,000 recruits signed up to fight for the Union.

 Indianapolis became a major logistics hub during the war, establishing the city as a crucial military base.
 Between 1860 and 1870, the city's population more than doubled.
 An estimated 4,000 men from Indianapolis served in 39 regiments, and an estimated 700 died during the war.
 On May 20, 1863, Union soldiers attempted to disrupt a statewide Democratic convention at Indianapolis, forcing an adjournment of the proceedings, sarcastically referred to as the Battle of Pogue's Run.
 Fear turned to panic in July 1863, during Morgan's Raid into southern Indiana, but Confederate forces turned east toward Ohio, never reaching Indianapolis.
 On April 30, 1865, Lincoln's funeral train made a stop at Indianapolis, where an estimated crowd of more than 100,000 people passed the assassinated president's bier at the Indiana Statehouse.